-In reviews of an earlier version of the app, which just offered the voice of a British male, users stated that they would prefer to choose from a range of voices for the meditations.
-The app now includes a female voice for some meditations.
+In reviews of an earlier version of the app, which only offered the voice of a British male, users stated that they would prefer to choose from a range of voices for the meditation sessions.
+The app now includes a female voice for some sessions.

-Alongside meditations, the app offers relaxing music, masterclasses, and gentle movement programs.
-Sleep Stories, which Calm describes as bedtime stories for adults, are also available.
+Alongside meditation sessions, the app offers relaxing music pieces, masterclasses, and gentle movement programs.
+Individuals can also listen to sleep stories read by well-known people.
+Calm describes these as bedtime stories for adults.

-People can work through a 7-day meditation program to learn the basics of mediation before moving onto a 21-day program.
-This approach may suit individuals who wish to establish a regular meditation practice and track their progress.
+A person can work through a 7-day meditation program to learn the basics of mediation before moving on to a 21-day program.
+This approach may suit individuals who wish to establish a regular meditation practice and track their progress over time.

-There is also a feature called Daily Calm, which offers 10-minute meditations that a person can start their day with or fit into their routine at another time.
+There is also a feature called Daily Calm, which offers 10-minute meditation sessions that a person can either start their day with or fit into their routine at another time.

 Calm may not suit those who would like to choose from a range of voices, as Tamara Levitt, a mindfulness instructor, narrates most of the meditations.
 However, a few of the Calm mediation programs do have guest narrators, some of whom are male.

 |has an option to cancel subscriptions||only available with a subscription|